What Are Chiggers?

 Call your doctor’s office if:

-If you’re spending a lot of time outdoors, wear long-sleeved shirts and long pants that are tucked into shoes, especially if you’re hiking.
-This can help protect you against other biting critters like ticks and mosquitoes, as well as chiggers.
+- Wear long-sleeved shirts and long pants tucked into shoes, especially during hiking.
+This also can help protect kids from other biting critters like ticks and mosquitoes.

-Chigger bites aren’t contagious, so you can’t catch them from someone or give them to somebody else.
-You can still play sports and do all your normal activities unless the itching makes you too uncomfortable.
+Chigger bites aren’t contagious, so kids can’t catch them from someone or give them to somebody else.
+They can still play sports and do all normal activities unless the itching makes them too uncomfortable.